Dayanand S. Manoli

 “Does Indivisible Labor Explain the Difference between Micro and Macro Elasticities?
 A Meta-Analysis of Extensive Margin Elasticities” with Raj Chetty, Adam Guren and Andrea Weber, NBER Macroeconomics Annual 2012 (NBER Working Paper 16729)

 “The Effects of the Early Retirement Age on Retirement Decisions” with Andrea Weber (NBER Working Paper 22561)

 “Reminders & Recidivism: Evidence from Tax Filing & EITC Participation among Low-Income Nonfilers” with John Guyton, Brenda Schafer and Michael Sebastiani (NBER Working Paper 21904)

 “Is Information Enough?
-Evidence from a Tax Credit Information Experiment with 1,000,000 Students” with Peter Bergman and Jeff Denning
+The Effect of Information about Education Tax Benefits on Student Outcomes” with Peter Bergman and Jeff Denning

 “Long-term Effects of Job Search Assistance Experimental Evidence Using Administrative Tax Data” with Marios Michaelides and Ankur Patel (NBER Working Paper 24422)

 “Tax Enforcement and Tax Policy: Evidence on Taxpayer Responses to EITC Correspondence Audits” with John Guyton, Kara Leibel, Ankur Patel, Mark Payne, and Brenda Schafer (NBER Working Paper 24465)

 2015 Grant from Laura and John Arnold Foundation “Developing Behavior Insights to Transform IRS Procedures and Communications to Taxpayers”